Driver Safety

 • Proof of Insurance (for personal vehicle use)

-• Completed STD261 Form on file with Department for personal vehicle use (this form must be renewed annually)
+• Completed STD261 Form on file with Department for personal vehicle use (this form must be renewed annually with your Department.)

 Temporary Agency employees are not authorized to drive for University business.